DennisKingsman/Library/README.md

 ## Chapter 1
 OOP base, SOLID, ACID, design-patterns
 Pattern types
-Generating patterns are intended for creating instances of classes or objects.
+Generative patterns are intended for creating instances of classes or objects.
 Structural patterns are designed to organize various classes and objects to form larger structures and provide new functionality.
 Behavioral patterns are designed for effective communication between objects.
 [you-tube-design-patterns-guide](https://www.youtube.com/playlist?list=PLF206E906175C7E07)